italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 **Step 2 (PoP verification)**: The Issuer verifies the signature of the PoP JWTs using the public key that was attested in the issued Digital Credential.
 If the verification is successful, it means that the Wallet Instance owns the private keys associated with the Digital Credential, and therefore is entitled to request its revocation.

 **Step 3 (Credential Revocation)**: The Issuer revokes the Credential provided in the Credential PoP JWT.
-After the revocation, the Issuer MAY also send a notification to the User (e.g. using a User's email address, or telephone number or any other verified and secure communication channel), with all needed information related to the Credential revocation status update.
-This communication is out of scope of the current technical implemetation profile.
+After the revocation, the Issuer MAY also send a notification to the User (e.g. using a User's email address, telephone number, or any other verified and secure communication channel), with all needed information related to the Credential revocation status update.
+This communication is out of scope of the current technical implementation profile.

 **Step 4 (Credential Revocation Response)**: The Issuer sends a response back to the Wallet Instance with the result of the revocation request.